Todd Reesing

-Todd Reesing (born September 20, 1987) is a former American football quarterback.
-He played in college at the University of Kansas.
+Todd Reesing (born September 20, 1987) is an American former college football quarterback who played at the University of Kansas.
 After graduating from Kansas, he briefly spent time with the Saskatchewan Roughriders of the Canadian Football League during their 2010 off-season.
 After his career was over, he began doing color commentary for the Jayhawk Television Network.
 Reesing led the Jayhawks to their best start in school history, winning their first 11 games of the 2007 season.
 The Jayhawks finished the season 12–1 and won the 2008 Orange Bowl, the schools first and only BCS Bowl victory.
 Reesing owns Kansas career passing records in several categories.

-High school career
+Early life

 Reesing attended Lake Travis High School in Austin, Texas and was a good student and a letterman in football and baseball.
 In football, Reesing was named the Texas 4A Player of the Year as a junior.
 As a senior, Reesing passed for 3,343 yards, 41 touchdown passes, and threw only 5 interceptions.
 He added 756 yards and 8 touchdowns running the ball.
 In baseball, he was a second-team All-District honoree as an outfielder.
 Reesing graduated from Lake Travis High School in 2006 and was in the top one percent of his graduating class.
 Despite his success, Reesing was not heavily recruited by in-state programs Texas and Texas A&M due to his short stature.
 Kansas coach Mark Mangino invited Reesing to visit the school while Reesing was in Kansas for a visit to Kansas State.
 Shortly after, Reesing committed to the University of Kansas Football team.

 College career

-2006 season

-Injuries and inadequate play at the quarterback position forced coach Mark Mangino to remove Reesing's redshirt through a conference game against Colorado.
-Reesing led the Jayhawks with three touchdowns to a 20–15 come from behind win.
+In 2006, injuries and inadequate play at the quarterback position forced coach Mark Mangino to remove Reesing's redshirt through a conference game against Colorado.
+Reesing led the Jayhawks with three touchdowns (2 passing and 1 rushing) to a 20–15 come from behind win.
 Shortly thereafter, Kerry Meier returned from an injury, and Reesing served as the backup quarterback through the end of the season.